DevExpress-Examples/asp-net-core-dashboard-pass-hidden-parameters-to-custom-sql-query/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1116673)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for ASP.NET Core - How to pass a hidden dashboard parameter to a custom SQL query
+# BI Dashboard for ASP.NET Core - How to pass a hidden dashboard parameter to a custom SQL query

 This example shows how to pass a hidden [dashboard parameter](https://docs.devexpress.com/Dashboard/117062) to a [custom SQL query](https://docs.devexpress.com/Dashboard/117193).
 In this example, the [`DashboardConfigurator.CustomParameters`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.CustomParameters) is handled to change the dashboard parameter's default value before it is passed to the query.